reactive-python/reactpy-django/docs/src/reference/html.md

 <p class="intro" markdown>

-We supply some pre-generated that HTML nodes can be used to help simplify development.
+We supply some HTML elements can be used to help simplify development.

 </p>